CascadeColin/Steam-Achievement-Picker/README.md

 ```
 GIVEN a game achievement recommendation application
 WHEN I visit the site for the first time
-THEN I am presented with the landing page with a nav bar with link to login
+THEN I am presented with the landing page with a nav bar with a link to login
 WHEN I click the link to login
 THEN I am prompted to either sign up or sign in
 WHEN I choose to sign up